 - Antibiotics should be avoided unless there is strong evidence for a bacterial cause.

-- Parents/carers should be advised to continue giving formula or breast milk or regular milk during an acute diarrhoeal illnesses in most cases.
-Alternative preparations may be considered in higher-risk cases, such as infants younger than 3 months or malnourished children.
+- Parents/carers should be advised to continue giving formula or breast milk or regular milk during an acute diarrhoeal illness in most cases.
+Alternative preparations may be considered in higher-risk cases, such as infants younger than 3 months, or malnourished children.

 Developmental lactase deficiency

-- Tube feedings with milk containing lactose in premature infants usually contain half-strength lactose formula or breast milk.
-Full lactose strength formula is more likely to induce intolerance.
-Evidence for the ideal feed in this time period remains weak.
+Tube feedings with milk containing lactose in premature infants usually contain breast milk, or if not possible, reduced-lactose milk.
+Full-strength lactose formula is more likely to induce intolerance.
+Evidence for adding lactase to feeds in this time period remains weak.
 Breast milk contains components which aid lactose absorption.

 The following may contain unexpected lactose and patients and carers need to be advised to monitor food labels: